segmentio/segment-docs/src/connections/storage/data-lakes/comparison.md

 Warehouses can sync up to once an hour, with the ability to set a custom sync schedule and [selectively sync](/docs/connections/warehouses/selective-sync/) collections and properties within a source to Warehouses.

-Data Lakes currently offers 12 syncs in a 24 hour period, and does not offer support for a custom sync schedule or selective sync at this time.
+Data Lakes currently offers 12 syncs in a 24 hour period, and does not currently offer custom sync schedules or selective sync.

 ## Duplicates

-The guarantee for duplicate data found in Data Lakes matches Segment’s overall guarantee for duplicates - 99% guarantee of no duplicates for data within a [24 hour look back window](/docs/guides/duplicate-data/).

-When comparing this to Warehouses, the guarantee remains the same, however Warehouses will typically contain fewer duplicates because it has a secondary process to filter out duplicates, which Data Lakes does not have.
+Segment's overall guarantee for duplicate data also applies to data in Data Lakes: 99% guarantee of no duplicates for data within a [24 hour look-back window](https://segment.com/docs/guides/duplicate-data/).
+The guarantee remains the same for Warehouses.
+However, Warehouses usually contain fewer duplicates because they run an additional duplicate filtering process which is not available in Data Lakes.

 Both Data Lakes and Warehouses (and all Segment destinations) rely on the [de-duplication process](/docs/guides/duplicate-data/) at time of event ingest, however Warehouses also has its own de-duplication system built in to further reduce the volume of duplicates.

 To ensure Data Lakes is meeting the duplicate guarantee within a 24 hour look back window, as well as managing processing costs for customers, Data Lakes only uses the de-duplication process at time of event ingest.
-The result will remove duplicates found within the 24 hour look back period, which is sufficient for most analytical use cases.
-Customers who have advanced requirements for duplicates can add an additional de-duplication step downstream to further reduce duplicates beyond this look back window.
+The result removes duplicates found within the 24 hour look back period, which is sufficient for most analytical use cases.
+If you have advanced requirements for duplicates, you can add de-duplication steps downstream to reduce duplicates outside this look back window.

 ## Object vs Event Data

-Warehouses support both event and object data today, whereas Data Lakes currently only supports event data.
+Warehouses support both event and object data today, where Data Lakes currently only support event data.

 Of the different types of [sources](/docs/connections/sources/) Segment supports, the following event sources are supported by Data Lakes today: